 Dr Rob Keyzers

-We study metabolites from food and wine, and isolate and characterise novel bioactive compounds from New Zealand and the Pacific region.
+We study metabolites from a variety of matrices, including food, and isolate and characterise novel bioactive compounds from New Zealand and the Pacific region.

 Isolating bioactive molecules from mixtures can be done in two different ways.
 The mixture can either be separated on the basis of its behaviour in a biological assay (activity-guided), or by isolating molecules from the mixture that have interesting chemical structures (structure-guided).
 The aim of both is the same—to find new pharmaceutical leads.

-We begin with anti-tuberculosis, anti-inflammatory and anti-bacterial assays for our activity-guided isolation, as well as a number of purification techniques to isolate the compounds of interest.
+We begin with anti-fungal, anti-inflammatory and anti-bacterial assays for our activity-guided isolation, as well as a number of purification techniques to isolate the compounds of interest.